neume-network/strategies/docs/quickstart.md

 * prepare the data for storing.
 This step should make sure that any future consumer of the data will find all that's required to process it.
 * define if and what to crawl next

-The `core` provided message will contain the following data:
+The `core` provided message will contain the following data along with the original message:
 ```
 {
     "error": string,